-The analysis and review of the existing walking and cycling conditions and context have identified a range of issues for people who walk or cycle through the precinct.
-These are outlined in Table 3-4.
+The analysis and review of the existing walking and cycling conditions and context have identified a range of issues for people who walk or cycle through the Precinct.
+These are outlined in Table 3-3.

-Ref Identified Issues Opportunities and future actions WC1 The Lee Street and George Street intersection, and the Elizabeth/Foveaux/Chalmers streets intersection experience high pedestrian volumes, creating congestion, inciting unsafe pedestrian behaviours, potential conflicts with other modes and safety risks.
+Table 3-3 Identified issues and opportunities for walking and cycling within and around Central Precinct d Central Precinct 0 Ref Identified Issues Opportunities and future actions WC1 The Lee Street and George Street intersection, and the Elizabeth/Foveaux/Chalmers streets intersection experience high pedestrian volumes, creating congestion, inciting unsafe pedestrian behaviours, potential conflicts with other modes and safety risks.
 While outside the immediate boundaries of the SSP, the operation of these intersections will need to be reviewed as pedestrian demands increase to ensure movements can be safely accommodated.
 In the longer term, there may be opportunities to close part of the road network to improve pedestrian connections and expand the public domain.
-Lee Street has been identified as one location where road reallocation could occur, as shown in Figure 3-19.
+Lee Street has been identified as one location where road reallocation could occur, as shown in Figure 3-21.
+At Elizabeth/Foveaux/Chalmers streets intersection there could be an opportunity for green time and space reallocation to the benefit of pedestrians in the longer term.
+Investigating grade separation is another opportunity for both intersections that would improve pedestrian priority whilst maintaining vehicle priority.
 WC2 There are limited opportunities for pedestrians to cross the rail corridor between Eddy Avenue to the north, and Cleveland Street to the south.
-Devonshire Tunnel is the only unpaid east-west connection through Central Station, with 75,000 pedestrian movements each day.
+Devonshire Tunnel is the only unpaid eastwest connection through Central Station, with 75,000 pedestrian movements each day.
 The redevelopment of Central Precinct provides an opportunity for increased permeability over the rail corridor, including direct access into Prince Alfred Park.
 The extension of Central Walk, with the eastern section currently being constructed as part of Sydney Metro, will alleviate pedestrian demands through Devonshire Tunnel and provide commuters with a direct connection east and west out of the station.
-These connections are shown in Green in Figure 3-19.
+These connections are shown in Green in Figure 3-21.
 WC3 Cycle routes within Central Precinct, such as Lee Street and Chalmers Street are not well connected to wider bicycle network.
-Central Station also creates a barrier in the cycling network, restricting east-west and north-south movement.
+Central Station also creates a barrier in the cycling network, restricting east-west and north- south movement.
 There will be opportunities as part of Central Precinct to improve north-south cycling connections around the study area, including along Lee Street and/or Regent Street, and east-west across the station along the Devonshire Tunnel alignment.
 Beyond the study area, potential future improvements include dedicated connections across Cleveland Street towards Redfern, and across Regent Street to Meagher Street and the local bicycle network west of the Precinct.
 WC4 There is limited bicycle parking at station entries, and no long-term storage or end of trip facilities Any upgrades or development around Central Station should include provisions for public end-of-trip facilities across the Precinct, both for future workers, residents, and visitors to Central Precinct, and for commuters travelling to Central Station.
 Future possible locations for end-of-trip facilities include Railway Square, around Mortuary Station, and underneath the Precinct with access from Devonshire Tunnel.
+WC5 Localised points of conflict have been identified where key Any upgrades to the surrounding pedestrian, cyclist and road network should balance